iNoobBoi/Random_CodeDump/ChristinaMoose/README.md

-# ChristnaMoose
+# ChristinaMoose

-All files owned by ChristinaMoose.
+All files owned by ChristinaMoose

-Enter ChristinaMoose/ in front of a file name to put it into this folder.
+Enter "iNoob/" in front of a document name to put it into this folder.